copiaincolla/MetaTagsBundle/README.md

 ## Changelog

+10/04/2014 - Version 2.1

+Compatibility with Symfony 2.4 has been added.

 03/03/2014 - Version 2.0

 The templates of the admin area have been refactored, reducing the number of files.
 Compatibility with Symfony 2.3 has been introduced.
 Functionality "allow_edit_url" has been suspended.